Luis Garcia Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves give up the fourth-fewest home runs in baseball (61 total, one per game).
+- Braves pitchers combine to allow the third-fewest home runs in baseball (61 total, one per game).

-- Smith-Shawver will make his first start of the season for the Braves.
+- Shuster makes the start for the Braves, his seventh of the season.
+He is 2-2 with a 4.99 ERA and 21 strikeouts in 30 2/3 innings pitched.

-- The 20-year-old righty has one appearance out of the bullpen this season.
+- His last appearance was on Wednesday, May 31 against the Oakland Athletics, when the left-hander went 5 1/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.